✨ Summer in Oxford Information Session ✨

 In partnership with The Kinder Institute on Constitutional Democracy at The University of Missouri, The Patman Center is excited to offer $10,000 fellowships to ten UT-Austin students to support their participation in the Kinder Institute's Study in Oxford program.

-NEW!
-Summer 2026 Course Offered
+Summer 2026 Courses

 This course provides an entry point into the study of liberal democracy and political institutions from comparative and area-specific perspectives.
-In particular, it explores how timeless democratic themes of freedom, justice, accountability, and governance for the common good have shaped the development of political institutions and governments in the United Kingdom, Europe, and wider world.
-Special attention will also be paid to sources of democratic resilience and erosion, political and institutional responses to illiberalism, and the role of the media and civil society in supporting or opposing democratic backsliding.
-This 3-credit hour course is linked to an additional 1-credit hour experiential class, which offers a suite of intellectually complementary field trips and excursions to places of interest in Oxford and its surrounds.
+It explores how timeless democratic themes of freedom, justice, accountability, and governance for the common good have shaped the development of political institutions and governments in the United Kingdom, Europe, and wider world.
+Special attention will also be paid to some of the most important thinkers and prominent ideas that underpin modern liberal democracies.

 Summer 2025 Courses Offered